ooper-zz/songs/README.md

 5. Rename song - Change a song's normalized name
 6. Exit - Quit the menu

+You can also exit at any time by pressing Ctrl+C, which will exit gracefully.

 ### 3. `tools/consolidate_songs.py`

 Purpose: Consolidates all lyrics files into a single YAML file.